LTUC/amman-dotnet-401d2/curriculum/class-17/facilitator/README.md

 - Review lab 14's routing and Dependency Injection

 ### TESTING

 - **Why** (5 minutes)
   - We need to make sure our code is reliable and behaves as we expect.
 - **What** (10 minutes)
   - Testing allows us to make sure that our methods within our service work exactly as we expect.
 - **How** (30 minutes)
-  - Create a new Xunit project, similar to how you did it before with your console apps.
+  - Create a new XUnit project, similar to how you did it before with your console apps.
   - Show how to explicitly test the service for the CRUD calls.

 ### SWAGGER

 - **Why** (5 minutes)
   - Documentation is an imperative
   - Living Documentation is actually useful